Table of Contents

 A GPX might show you where to go, but it doesn’t tell you why you should go there, or what you might find when you get there.

 In our guide books, we share stories about the history of the place, the geology, flora and fauna.
 We include details of campgrounds, picnic areas, alternative routes, and many photos.
 The guide book also describes the standard of the route – is it easy or hard?

-We find GPX tracks invaluable when exploring, which is why we make our GPX files available for your use too.
+We find GPX tracks invaluable when exploring, which is why we make our GPX files freely available for your use too.

 We hope you’ll support our work and buy our books.
 Use the discount code YVONNE15 for purchases direct from our publisher.

 Can I just follow the GPX track on my phone app?

 A GPX track is an aid, but you should still keep your wits about you as you navigate.